Requests for flexible working arrangements

 Example

-Greg would like to start work at 10am, four days a week, to enable him to take his three year old son to pre-school.
-He submits a written request to his employer setting out the reasons for requesting the change in hours.
+Greg has been working full-time for his employer for over a year.
+He would like to start work at 10 am on 3 days of the week so he can take his son to pre-school.
+He submits a written request to his employer to change his hours setting out the reasons for requesting the change.

 Can a refusal of a request be challenged?

-For more information on unlawful workplace discrimination, please see our Workplace discrimination fact sheet.
+For more information on unlawful workplace discrimination, see our Protection from discrimination at work page.

 Contact us